yyr4/Nf-NeST/README.md

 # Output

 - Output folder will be created under Nf-NeST.
-The results can be found under **output/Snpfilter/** folder.
-Separate folder for each samples will be created with reportable and novel mutations csv file.
+The results can be found under **output/Summary/** folder.